natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 ## Phase 1 Use

 For the first 7 months, we used Starlink "on label".
-When camping throw dishy on the stand it came with and either throw it up on the roof (on a towel) or somewhere in a clear area within the 75ft limitation of the included cable.
-We'd usually place the router in our garage area and fish the wire from the dish through the square hole under the passenger rear corner.
+When camping we'd put dishy on the stand it came with and either throw it up on the roof (on a towel) or somewhere in a clear area within the 75ft limitation of the included cable.
+We'd usually place the router in our garage area (under bed) and fish the wire from the dish through the square hole under the passenger rear corner.

 After a few months of this, we got tired of fishing the cable into the van.
 We'd just place the router outside of the rear windows and plug it into the outlet we have under the rear of the van (highly recommend - our favorite outlet).
 Plenty of Starlink router signal would penetrate the doors/windows to give a very solid internet connection to our internal network.